k435467/hands-on-spring/README.md

 ## Accessing Data MongoDB

 Hands-on the [tutorial](https://spring.io/guides/gs/accessing-data-mongodb/).
 This guide walks you through the process of using Spring Data MongoDB to build an application that stores data in and retrieves it from MongoDB, a document-based database.

+> Warning: the "mongo" shell has been superseded by "mongosh"